 Hardwoods also contain pores, whereas softwoods don’t.
 These pores make the wood grain of hardwoods more prominent than the grain in softwoods.

-But the million-dollar question remains: is softwood or hardwood better for building furniture?
+The question remains: is softwood or hardwood better for building furniture?

 Softwoods are also very useful, though their most common application is in framing lumber, trim, and finish components for doors and windows.